scoumbourdis/grocery-crud-codeigniter-4/README.md

 ## Languages Support

-So far Grocery CRUD is translated into 36 languages:
+So far Grocery CRUD has been translated into 36 languages:

 - Afrikaans
 - Arabic